ZackZhouHB/zack-gitops-project/README.md

 This section showcases my journey into MLOps, covering the end-to-end lifecycle of machine learning models.

+*   **Oscar Best Picture Prediction:** A data science project that predicts the Best Picture winner at the Academy Awards.
+It highlights data engineering, feature selection, and the importance of choosing the right model (LightGBM) and evaluation metrics for imbalanced datasets.
+*   **PeppaPig Exploratory Data Analysis:** This was a linguistic analysis project to evaluate the language, themes, and emotional tone of the children's show "Peppa Pig" (specifically, the first four seasons) to determine its suitability for a pre-kindergarten audience.
 *   **Pneumonia Detection from Chest X-Rays:** An end-to-end image classification project.
 It includes data acquisition from Kaggle, model training with PyTorch on AWS SageMaker, and deployment as a containerized Flask API with a web frontend.
-*   **Oscar Best Picture Prediction:** A data science project that predicts the Best Picture winner at the Academy Awards.
-It highlights data engineering, feature selection, and the importance of choosing the right model (LightGBM) and evaluation metrics for imbalanced datasets.
 *   **Local MLOps Project**: demonstrates a complete MLOps workflow for a simple machine learning task in my local PC using Nvidia RTX3070Ti: classifying the Iris dataset.
 It integrates several key MLOps tools DVC, MLflow, and Airflow to create a versioned, reproducible, and automated pipeline.

 ### 4. [Python Automation Scripts](./Python_scripts/)